POLAND

 Agreement: The terms and circumstances of an agreement, if one exists, are unclear.

-On the same day that the deported Ukrainians returned to Ukraine via Poland, Ukraine sustained a deadly Russian strike in Western Ukraine that killed 26 people and injured more than 100 in Ternopil, just over 100 miles from the Shehyni crossing.
+On the same day that the first group of deported Ukrainians returned to Ukraine via Poland, Ukraine sustained a deadly Russian strike in Western Ukraine that killed 26 people and injured more than 100 in Ternopil, just over 100 miles from the Shehyni crossing.
 Following the attack, on November 20, 2025 the UN Refugee Agency (UNHCR) issued a warning for Ukraine that “no part of the country should be considered safe.”
 Deportations to Ukraine run counter to UNHCR’s position since 2022 calling on all States not to forcibly return Ukrainian nationals—including individuals whose asylum claims have been rejected—due to the ongoing war and pervasive risks.